sruthiravindra/wordofmouth/src/README.md

 **Add Contact:** From the worker's contacts page, they can either approve or deny contact requests.
 If approved, in Firestore userData, the user's id is added to the worker's contacts array, and the worker's id is added to the user's contacts array.
 Then, the request data is removed from the Firestore contactRequestData collection.

 **Contacts indicated in worker card:** If a user is logged in and the worker is in the user's contacts, the worker card will display a different color and the 'request contact' button is replaced with a 'leave a review' button.
 If a user is logged in and the user has requested the contact, the worker card will also display a different color, and the 'request contact' button is replaced with a message stating 'contact requested.'

-**Distance from user displayed on worker card:** Instead of displaying the worker's address on the worker card, the worker's distance from the user's current location is displayed.

 **Delete Account:** From the account page, the user has the option to delete their account.
 A modal will pop up to ask the user if they are absolutely sure, and they must provide a reason before deleting the account.